nikhilgurjar/interview_preparation/spark_questions.md

       - **Data Sources**: Spark can easily integrate with various data sources like HDFS, NoSQL databases, relational databases, and data warehouses.
 It also supports a variety of file formats like CSV, JSON, Parquet, and others.

       - **Machine Learning and Graph Processing**: Spark includes MLlib for machine learning and GraphX for graph processing, making it a versatile tool for a wide range of use cases.

+Apache Spark provides three ways to manipulate data: SQL, DataFrames, and Datasets.
+Regardless of the method you choose, your code goes through the Catalyst Optimizer, which is essentially the Spark SQL engine.
+This engine transforms your code into Java bytecode, which can be executed on the JVM.

+The Spark SQL engine operates in four phases:

+1. **Analysis**: In this phase, Spark verifies the syntax of your code and checks if the tables and columns you're referring to actually exist.
+If there's an issue, it throws an AnalysisException.
+This process involves converting an unresolved logical plan (which might have unknown attributes) into a resolved logical plan.

+2. **Logical Planning**: The engine generates a logical plan for the query.
+This plan represents a series of transformations that produce the result, but it doesn't specify how to perform those transformations.

+3. **Physical Planning**: The logical plan is converted into one or more physical plans.
+These plans describe how to execute the query on the cluster.
+The engine chooses the most efficient plan based on cost estimation.

+4. **Code Generation**: The chosen physical plan is then compiled into Java bytecode to run on the JVM.

+The Resilient Distributed Dataset (RDD) is a fundamental data structure of Spark.
+It's an immutable distributed collection of objects.
+Each dataset in an RDD is divided into logical partitions, which may be computed on different nodes of the cluster.

+The term "Resilient" means that RDDs can recover from node failures.
+"Distributed" means that data is distributed across multiple nodes in a cluster.
+"Dataset" is your actual data.

+RDDs support two types of operations: transformations, which create a new RDD from an existing one, and actions, which return a value to the driver program after running a computation on the dataset.

+The main disadvantage of RDDs is that they don't take advantage of Spark's optimization.
+This is because when you're working with RDDs, you're working with the data at a low level.

+On the other hand, RDDs are great for unstructured data and give you more control when you need to perform complex, low-level transformations and actions.

+DataFrames, on the other hand, are designed for processing large collections of structured or semi-structured data.
+They're easier to use than RDDs and offer better optimization for queries.

+In summary, while RDDs provide a powerful and flexible API, they're often harder to work with and lack the optimizations provided by DataFrames and Datasets.
+Therefore, it's generally recommended to use DataFrames and Datasets for big data processing tasks.